JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### Study result data

 You can change the allowed size of a component's result data.
 This can be used to reduce the load on the server, especially network and database.
 Sometimes its necessary to increase the value if certain studies have larger result data needs.
-The property for this in `conf/production.conf` is `jatos.resultData.maxSize`.
+The property for this in `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) is `jatos.resultData.maxSize`.
 By default it's set to 5 MB per component run.

 E.g. to reduce the allowed size per component to 1 MB: